 If you as an individual, team or organization have been carrying ballast for years, you’ve got used to it and don’t even notice it.
 Ballast forms a part of your reality.
 You can even grow quite attached to it.
 It is, in the first place, important that you learn to recognize your own ballast along with its negative effects.
 Only when you see what your own contribution is to something negative will you be able to take responsibility and make different choices.

-There are specific forms of coaching for leaders focussing on recognizing ballast.
-An extensive 360’ scan focussing on identifying ballast can be helpful in this process.
+There are specific forms of coaching for leaders focusing on recognizing ballast.
+An extensive 360’ scan focusing on identifying ballast can be helpful in this process.

 Recognition of ballast for teams consists of team diagnostics and workshops.
 It’s also very useful to observe a team whilst it is at work.
 Ballast in the daily routine of work is then identifiable and open to discussion.